John Leopold Denman: Biography

 During the 1940s, Denman's work was exhibited at the Royal Academy of Arts, and locally he served as a Justice of the Peace in East Sussex.
 In December 1945, he was a founding member of The Regency Society, an influential preservation society which campaigned against the planned demolition of large areas of Regency-era buildings on Brighton and Hove seafront.
 By this time he had been designated a Fellow of the Royal Institute of British Architects (FRIBA), and he later became president of the Society.
+By the 1950s he was also working as architect to the Dean and Chapter of Canterbury.
 In 1967, Denman wrote A short survey of the structural development of Sussex churches on behalf of the Sussex Historic Churches Trust, a 63-page guide to the architectural history of the county's churches.
 He died on 5 June 1975.

 Denman wrote a set of memoirs which, although not formally published, are held by the RIBA in their British Architectural Library.
 Among other things, he noted that he was summoned by the Bishop of Chichester George Bell in the early 1950s to discuss proposed designs for a permanent church at Peacehaven, a rapidly growing residential area east of Brighton which only had a temporary building for worship.
 Bishop Bell disliked the first submission, by a builder with no architectural training; Denman advised him to reject it and a second design submitted by another man.
 Architect L. Keir Hett was eventually commissioned, although Denman himself submitted a design.